What has happened?

 - It is intended that our members will not be disadvantaged overall with respect to benefits and pricing.

-Who will lead the merged organisation?
+Who is leading the merged organisation?